 Carl Djerassi, professor of chemistry at Stanford University, is one of the few Americans scientists to have received both the National Medal of Science (for the first synthesis of a steroid oral contraceptive - "the Pill") and the National Medal of Technology (for promoting new approaches to insect control).
 A member of the US National Academy of Sciences and the American Academy of Arts and Sciences and many foreign academies, Djerassi has received 19 honorary doctorates and many other honors, such as the first Wolf Prize in Chemistry, the first Award for the Industrial Application of Science from the National Academy of Sciences, and the American Chemical Society's highest award, the Priestley Medal.
-He received his PhD in chemistry (1945) from the University of Wisconsin-Madison.

 For the past decade, he has turned to fiction writing, mostly in the genre of "science-in-fiction," whereby he illustrates, in the guise of realistic fiction, the human side of scientists and the personal conflicts they face in their quest for scientific knowledge, personal recognition, and financial rewards.
-He has written 5 novels (Cantor's Dilemma, The Bourbaki Gambit, Marx, deceased, Menachem's Seed, and NO) as well as short stories (The Futurist and Other Stories), autobiography (The Pill, Pygmy Chimps, and Degas' Horse) and a memoir (This Man's Pill.)
-He recently wrote the word-play "NO,"[†] and also embarked on a trilogy of "science-in-theatre" plays.
+He has written 5 novels (Cantor's Dilemma, The Bourbaki Gambit, Marx, deceased, Menachem's Seed, and NO†) as well as short stories (The Futurist and Other Stories), autobiography (The Pill, Pygmy Chimps, and Degas' Horse) and a memoir (This Man's Pill.)
+He has recently embarked on a trilogy of "science-in-theatre" plays.
 An Immaculate Misconception, was first performed at the 1998 Edinburgh Fringe Festival and subsequently in London, San Francisco, Vienna, and Cologne; Sweden; Sofia, Bulgaria; and Geneva, Switzerland.
 It was broadcast by BBC Radio in May 2000 as "Play of the Week" and in 2001 by both West German and Swedish Radio.
 OXYGEN (co-authored with Roald Hoffmann) premiered in 2001 at the San Diego Repertory Theatre and at the Riverside Studios in London.
 It was broadcast by BBC World Service and the West German Radio in December 2001.
 A radio play adaptation of The Bourbaki Gambit, was broadcast by West German Radio in June 2000.
 (For more about Djerassi's writing, go to www.djerassi.com.)